 In Model 2, the store showroom is physically separated from the stone material and store inventory storage area.
-Under a Multiple Enterprises rule analysis, since employees' activities in the inventory storage area are integral to both the store and building material dealer operations, 7 the showroom can only be assigned to a lower-rated store classification if it develops the governing payroll.
-8 If it does not develop the governing payroll, the store showroom employees must be assigned to the higher-rated Classification 8232(2).
-9 Additionally, the classification of store employees in Model 2 is complicated by
+Under a Multiple Enterprises rule analysis, since employees' activities in the inventory storage area are integral to both the store and building material dealer operations, the showroom can only be assigned to a lower-rated store classification if it develops the governing payroll.
+If it does not develop the governing payroll, the store showroom employees must be assigned to the higher-rated

-5 The Stores Special Industry Classification Procedures are found in the USRP at Part 3, Standard Classification System, Section IV, Special Industry Classification Procedures, Rule 6, Stores.
+&lt;sup>5 The Stores Special Industry Classification Procedures are found in the USRP at Part 3, Standard Classification System, Section IV, Special Industry Classification Procedures, Rule 6, Stores.

-6 Pursuant to the Stores rule, "the term retail is defined as the selling of merchandise to the general public for personal or household consumption or use....A store that sells merchandise on both a wholesale and a retail basis shall be assigned to the appropriate store classification, depending upon whether the gross receipts are primarily (more than 50%) from wholesale or retail sales."
+&lt;sup>6 Pursuant to the Stores rule, "the term retail is defined as the selling of merchandise to the general public for personal or household consumption or use...A store that sells merchandise on both a wholesale and a retail basis shall be assigned to the appropriate store classification, depending upon whether the gross receipts are primarily (more than 50%) from wholesale or retail sales."
 (Part 3, Standard Classification System, Section IV, Special Industry Classification Procedures, Rule 6, Stores.)

-7 When employees, other than Miscellaneous Employees or employees engaged in operations described by a General Inclusion, either: (a) alternate between two or more separately classifiable operations, or (b) engage in a single activity or work in a single department that is integral to two or more separately classifiable activities, Interchange of Labor exists.
+&lt;sup>7 When employees, other than Miscellaneous Employees or employees engaged in operations described by a General Inclusion, either: (a) alternate between two or more separately classifiable operations, or (b) engage in a single activity or work in a single department that is integral to two or more separately classifiable activities, Interchange of Labor exists.
 (USRP at Part 3, Section II, Rule 11, Interchange of Labor.)

-8 Under a Multiple Enterprises rule analysis, where there is physical separation and Interchange of Labor, if the operation that develops the most payroll is described by the classification with the lower pure premium rate, the payroll of employees engaged in activities described by the lower-rated classification who do not interchange can be assigned to that classification.
+&lt;sup>8 Under a Multiple Enterprises rule analysis, where there is physical separation and Interchange of Labor, if the operation that develops the most payroll is described by the classification with the lower pure premium rate, the payroll of employees engaged in activities described by the lower-rated classification who do not interchange can be assigned to that classification.